Alcatel-Lucent in talks to sell cybersecurity unit to Thales

 Two small businesses have already been sold for 350 million euros, including an enterprise unit that sells communications products and services to corporations, and research-and-development partnerships have been signed with chipmakers Qualcomm and Intel.

-Paris-based Alcatel-Lucent, which competes with Sweden’s Ericsson (ERICb.ST), China’s Huawei HWT.UL and Finland’s Nokia NOK1V.HE, has not posted regular profits since it was created in a transatlantic merger in 2006, hampered by its relatively small size in mobile and by tough competition with low-cost rivals.
+Paris-based Alcatel-Lucent, which competes with Sweden’s Ericsson, China’s Huawei and Finland’s Nokia , has not posted regular profits since it was created in a transatlantic merger in 2006, hampered by its relatively small size in mobile and by tough competition with low-cost rivals. ($1 = 0.7323 Euros) (Reporting by Leila Abboud; Editing by James Regan)